Auto Transcript

 Yet we do not speak wisdom among those who are mature.
 A wisdom, however, not of this age, nor of the rulers of this age, who are being abolished, that we speak God’s wisdom, in a mystery, the wisdom which has been hidden, which God predestined before the ages to our glory, for to our glory, which none of the rulers of this age has understood.

 For if they had understood it, they would not have crucified the Lord of glory.
 But just as it is written, things which eye has not seen and ear has not heard and which have not entered the heart of man, all that God has prepared for those who love him.
 But to us God revealed them through the Spirit.
-For the Spirit searches all things, even the depths of God.
-For who among men knows the depths of man except the spirit of the man which is in him?
-Even so the depths of God no one knows except the Spirit of God.
-Now we’ve received not the spirit of the world, but the spirit who’s from God, so that we may know the depths graciously given to us by God, of which depths we also speak, not in words taught by human wisdom, but in those taught by the Spirit, combining spiritual depths with spiritual words.

 But a natural man does not accept the depths of the Spirit of God.
 For they are foolishness to him, and he cannot understand them because they are spiritually examined.
 But he who is spiritual examines all things, yet he himself is examined by no one.
 For who has known the mind of the Lord, that he will direct him?
 But we have the mind of Christ.
 As much as we can objectively defend the veracity of the Bible, it is ultimately understood and appreciated by God’s spirit.
-Interesting.
-You see in that first verse, it is it says it’s not of this age of the or the rulers of this age.
-One of the beautiful things about the scriptures is they’re not time bound.

 The Bible is more current than next week’s news, right?
 Because it comes from an eternal source.

-And we do well to recognize this, but also do well to recognize that as much we as we want to persuade people that the Bible is true, if they don’t have the Holy Spirit, they will not acknowledge that.
+And we do well to recognize this, but also do well to recognize that as much as we want to persuade people that the Bible is true, if they don’t have the Holy Spirit, they will not acknowledge that.
 That is a work of God that must happen in their hearts.
 We’ll talk more about that a little bit later.

 Couple other verses that I think will help us today.